Is SEO Dead In 2024? No, But The Playbook Must Change

 While the old playbook fades, AI opens new content optimization opportunities.
 Tools can analyze competitors, identify gaps, and even assist writing.

-For example, RivalFlow AI uses AI to compare your content against top rankings and provide recommendations on questions you're not answering and questions that you've answered, but not throughly.
-The sole purpose of the platform is to help folks create helpful content that is actually answering the questions searches have.
+For example, RivalFlow AI uses AI to compare your content against top rankings and provide recommendations on questions you're not answering and questions that you've answered, but not thoroughly.
+The sole purpose of the platform is to help folks create helpful content that is actually answering the questions searchers have.

 On the creation side, AI platforms like Copy.ai can help draft content from prompts and outlines, speeding up ideation.